manuelyllesca/class-relationships/README.md

 ### Hints for Usage:

-Realization/Interface class relationship is the relationship between an interface and a class OR COMPONENT that implements an interface.
-An interface is a contract between a concrete class and the interface where the class commits to fulfill the requirements of the interface.
+A realization class relationship is the commitment between a class and an interface where the class must provide the base requirements (contract) set by the interface.

-An interface has an EMPTY base schema of properties (and its types), methods (and its argument types), or method return signature types for classes to adhere/follow/implement; leading to better code consistency and reliability.

-IDEs help comparing argument type checks and method return types by type checking against the interface making it easier and faster for development.
-Classes can implement one or more interfaces at once, but must provide its own implementation.
+The contract requirements set by an interface can be:

+- Method
+  - Names and implementation
+  - Method argument types
+  - Method return types
+- Property
+  - Property implementations
+  - Property data types

+An interface provides a foundational template that specifies required properties (and their types), method names (and their argument types), and return types, but without any implementation.
+Classes that implement an interface must adhere to this structure by defining their own versions of these methods and properties.
+This ensures that different classes can be used interchangeably, promoting consistency, reliability, and predictability in code, as the structure and types are enforced across implementations.

-Any of the following would apply: When you want polymorphism between a group of classes, when you want to avoid many if/else's and want to start having method arguments that use more type-checking against interfaces/abstractions, when you want to be able to swap between classes to create an instance (creational design patterns: factory, builder, etc.) of an object based on a requirement and want to ensure that the objects are implementing an interface to execute specific method(s).
+Any of the following scenarios would benefit from using interfaces or abstractions: when you want polymorphism among a group of classes, when you want to reduce complex if/else statements by enforcing type-checked method arguments, or when you need flexibility to swap between classes to create an instance of an object (as seen in creational design patterns like factory or builder patterns).
+In these cases, ensuring that objects implement a specific interface allows you to guarantee that required methods are available for execution.

-Example: object NotificationManager can pick between the following classes: email, sms, or push_notification.
-All three have an interface implementation (E.g. notifiable) which requires them to have their own specific implementation of methods; in this example: .send().
-NotificationManager will return the object instance selected OR assign an abstract name for the class selected (E.g. "notification") and execute .send().
+Example: A NotificationManager class can select from the following individual classes: Email, SMS, or Whatsapp.
+Each of these classes implements a shared interface (e.g., Notifiable), which requires them to define their own specific implementation of the .send() method.
+NotificationManager can either return the instance of the selected notification type or assign it an abstract name (like notification) and then call .send() on it.

 ### Benefits of Realization (Using interfaces)